manuel-reyes-ml/1099_reconciliation_pipeline/README.md

 **What makes this project special:**
 - Built to solve a real business problem I experienced firsthand
 - Demonstrates end-to-end thinking: problem → solution → impact
-- Production-quality code with privacy compliance
+- Portfolio-ready code with privacy compliance
-- Quantified business value ($15K/year savings, 95% time reduction)
+- Clear business value tied to reduced manual review and audit-ready outputs

 ### Connect With Me